How to Measure and Understand Heart Rate

-- 55-75% of your maximum heart rate is a comfortably low intensity for beginners.
+- 55-75% of your maximum heart rate is a comfortable low intensity for beginners.
 This is a good zone for warming up and cooling down.
 Training at this intensity is designed to improve the basic function of your circulatory system to pump blood more efficiently towards working muscles.

 - 75-85% can serve as a warm-up for more seasoned athletes.
 You should be able to hold a conversation at this heart rate level.
 Beginners can train in this range for improving their aerobic capacity.
 This is an ideal zone to switch down to during high-intensity interval training.

-- 85-89% is good zone for losing weight and for developing power endurance based fitness.
-Attaining this range requires above average effort from your side.
-This is the tipping point between slower, steady state exercise and faster, higher power based exercise.
+- 85-89% is a good zone for losing weight and for developing power endurance-based fitness.
+Attaining this range requires an above-average effort from your side.
+This is the tipping point between slower, steady-state exercise and faster, higher power based exercise.

-- 90-94% is an intensity zone that is well outside your comfort zone.
-Exercise in this zone is dedicated to the ability to sustain high intensity efforts in which fast twitch muscles are more prevalent in activation (high power movements).
+- 90-94% is an intensity zone that is well outside of your comfort zone.
+Exercise in this zone is dedicated to the ability to sustain high-intensity efforts in which fast-twitch muscles are more prevalent in activation (high power movements).
 If you can sustain this level even for short durations, it helps burn calories while improving your body’s ability to more efficiently clear waste products from your muscles.
-High intensity interval training is one way of achieving these levels.
+High-intensity interval training is one way of achieving these levels.

 - 95-100% is a level only the fittest can achieve one rep after another while pushing their anaerobic threshold.
 Training in this heart rate zone is all about how well you recover between bouts of activity!
-Even they can only sustain this heart rate only for a short while, the goal becomes performing each bout at the same intensity, with the same power output every time.
-A cycle of all out sprinting followed by jogging is an example of very-high intensity interval training with active recovery.
+Even advanced endurance athletes can only sustain this heart rate only for a short while; the goal becomes performing each bout at the same intensity, with the same power output every time.
+A cycle of all-out sprinting followed by jogging is an example of very-high intensity interval training with active recovery.

 Heart Rate Monitors